dhrubo55/personal-blog/content/posts/day-41-generating-unique-id-s-based-on-device-mac-address-and-epoch-time.md

    }
 }
 ```
-in the `main()` a stream is generated from supplier that will in turn provide the unique id's and print them in console
+in the `main()` a stream is generated from supplier that will in turn provide the unique id's and then 10 of the id's are taken and printed